INFS1000 -

 General Details

-Unit Coordinator: Barney Tan
+Unit Coordinator: Evelyn Ng

-As the introductory unit for the BIS major, this subject provides an insight into how information technology guides business operation and management through the integration of people, business processes and systems.
+As the introductory unit for the BIS major, this subject provides an insight into how information technology guides business operation and management through the integration of people, business processes, and systems.

 Foundational frameworks, models, and techniques – including Entity Relationship Diagrams (ERDs) and Business Process and Model Notation (BPMNs) – are introduced in this unit and help to understand the nature of BIS in a range of business contexts.